marcoalc/liferay-docs/develop/tutorials/articles/02-mvc/10-approving-content-with-workflow/01-implementing-workflow-handlers.markdown

 ## Creating a Workflow Handler for Guestbooks [](id=creating-a-workflow-handler-for-guestbooks)

 Each workflow enabled entity needs a `WorkflowHandler`.
-Create `GuestbokWorkflowHandler` in `com.liferay.docs.guestbook.workflow`.
+Create `GuestbookWorkflowHandler` in `com.liferay.docs.guestbook.workflow`.
 Populate it with the following code:

     public class GuestbookWorkflowHandler  extends BaseWorkflowHandler {